Monte Carlo event generation of neutrino-electron scattering: Neutrino scattering off charged leptons

 \subsection{Lagrangian}

-In the Standard Model, neutrinos scatter off charged leptons via $W^\pm$ and $Z^0$ boson exchanges, which is represented by the Feynman diagrams in Fig.~\ref{Fig:diagrams}.
-Neglecting the boson four-momenta with respect to their masses, the tree level low energy effective Lagrangian for this scattering can be written as~\cite{Tomalak:2019ibg,Fermi:1934hr}
+In the Standard Model, neutrinos scatter off charged leptons via $W^\pm$ and $Z^0$ boson exchanges, which is represented by the Feynman diagrams shown in Fig.~\ref{Fig:diagrams}.
+Neglecting the intermediate bosons four-momenta, much smaller compared to their masses, the tree level low-energy effective Lagrangian for this interaction~\cite{Tomalak:2019ibg,Fermi:1934hr} can be written as